-The Offer is being made in terms of Rule 19(2)(b) of the Securities Contracts (Regulation) Rules, 1957, as amended, (the "SCRR") read with Regulation 31 of the SEBI ICDR Regulations.
-The Offer is being made through the Book Building Process, in compliance with Regulation 6(2) of the SEBI ICDR Regulations, where not less than 75% of the Net Offer shall be available for allocation on a proportionate basis to Qualified Institutional Buyers ("QIBs") (the "QIB Portion"), provided that our Company, in consultation with the BRLM, may allocate up to 60% of the QIB Portion to Anchor Investors, on a discretionary basis (the "Anchor Investors").
-Institutional Buyers (QIBS) (the "QIB Portion"), provided that our Company, in consultation with the BRLM, may allocate up to 60% of the QIB Portion to Anchor Investors, on a discretionary basis (the "Anchor Investor Portion"), of which one-third shall be reserved for domestic Mutual Funds, subject to valid Bids being received from domestic Mutual Funds at or above the price at which Equity Shares are allocated to Anchor Investors.
-In the event of under-subscription or non-allocation in the Anchor Investor Portion, the balance Equity Shares shall be added to the QIB Portion (other than Anchor Investor Portion), ("Net QIB Portion").
-Further, 5% of the Net QIB Portion shall be available for allocation on a proportionate basis to all QIBs, including Mutual Funds, subject to valid Bids being received at or above the Offer Price.
-However, if the aggregate demand from Mutual Funds is less than 5% of the QIB Portion, the balance Equity Shares available for allocation in the Mutual Fund Portion will be added to the remaining Net QIB Portion for proportionate allocation to QIBs.
-Further, not more than 15% of the Net Offer shall be available for allocation in Retail Individual Bidders ("NIBs") and not more than 10% of the Net Offer shall be available for allocation to Retail Individual Bidders ("RIBs"), in accordance with the SEBI ICDR Regulations, subject to valid Bids being received at or above the Offer Price.
-All Bidders (other than Anchor Investors) shall mandatorily participate in this Offer through the Application Supported by Block Amount ("ASBA") process and shall provide details of their respective bank account (including UPI ID for RIBs using UPI Mechanism) in which the Bid Amount will be blocked by the SCSBs or the Sponsor Banks, as the case may be.
-Anchor Investors are not permitted to participate in the Offer through the ASBA process.
-For details, specific attention is invited to "Offer Procedure" beginning on page 338 of this Red Herring Prospectus.
+The Offer was made in terms of Rule 19(2)(b) of the Securities Contracts (Regulation) Rules, 1957, as amended, (the "SCRR") read with Regulation 31 of the SEBI ICDR Regulations.
+The Offer was made through the Book Building Process, in compliance with Regulation 6(2) of the SEBI ICDR Regulations, wherein not less than 75% of the Net Offer was made available for allocation on a proportionate basis to Qualified Institutional Buyers ("QIBs") (the "QIB Portion").
+Our Company, in consultation with the BRLM, allocated up to 60% of the QIB Portion to Anchor Investors, on a discretionary basis (the "Anchor Investor Portion"), of which one-third was reserved for domestic Mutual Funds, subject to valid Bids having been received from domestic Mutual Funds at or above the price at which Equity Shares were allocated to Anchor Investors.
+In the event of under-subscription or non-allocation in the Anchor Investor Portion, the balance Equity Shares were added to the QIB Portion (other than Anchor Investor Portion) ("Net QIB Portion").
+Further, 5% of the Net QIB Portion was made available for allocation on a proportionate basis to Mutual Funds only and the remainder of the Net QIB Portion was made available for allocation on a proportionate basis to all QIBs, including Mutual Funds, subject to valid Bids having been having been received at or above the Offer Price.
+Further, not more than 15% of the Net Offer was made available for allocation on a proportionate basis to Non-Institutional Bidders ("NIBs") and not more than 10% of the Net Offer was made available for allocation to Retail Individual Bidders ("RIBs"), in accordance with the SEBI ICDR Regulations, subject to valid Bids having been received at or above the Offer Price.
+All Bidders (other than Anchor Investors) were required to mandatorily participate in this Offer through the Application Supported by Block Amount ("ASBA") process and were required to provide details of their respective bank account (including UPI ID for RIBs using UPI Mechanism) in which the Bid Amount were blocked by the SCSBs or the Sponsor Banks, as the case may be.
+Anchor Investors were not permitted to participate in the Offer through the ASBA process, For details, specific attention is invited to "Offer Procedure" beginning on page

-Our Company, in consultation with the BRLM, has undertaken a further issue of 3,076,969 Equity Shares through a private placement to the public category, aggregating up to ₹400,005,970 (Rupees four hundred million five thousand nine hundred and seventy), on December 28, 2021 and December 31, 2021 ("Private Placement").
+Our Company, in consultation with the BRLM, has undertaken a further issue of 3,076,969 Equity Shares through a private placement to the public category, aggregating up to ₹ 400,005,970 (Rupees four hundred million five thousand nine hundred and seventy), on December 28, 2021 and December 31, 2021 ("Private Placement").
 The size of the Offer has not been reduced pursuant to the Private Placement.